 For some six years now I’ve had it in mind to call out this naivety and invite discussion about what this means in our profession.
 I can say 6 years (nearly 7) because that’s how long ago it was since Kevin McCloud gave the RIBA Trust Annual Lecture [available on Vimeo].
 It’s a lecture that has stuck in my mind all this time for how vividly he discussed the role of context in architecture, it was a concept so profoundly lacking in digital (information/user experience) architecture in 2010 and is still absent today.

 Context is part of the story, nostalgia is another.
 Nostalgia is woefully underrated in digital design, you’ll find examples of it being used of course – particularly in social environments where the sharing of memories in photographs, memes, music and culture are commonplace or perhaps in the preservation of the earliest video games.
 The benefits of nostalgia are not to be underestimated in enhancing our social connectedness, improving our self-regard and comfort.
 Of course it can be used negatively (false perspectives and alignment with nationalism in both the Brexit and Trump campaigns) but in general terms, it’s a benign pleasure.
 Etymology ties it to the house and home, from the Greek nóstos (homecoming) and álgos (ache) and in this spirit, we might look to the work of Tsuruta Architects with their beautiful House of Trace to start our journey unpacking what this means for digital.
 Trace makes clear the delineation between the existing space and the Victorian history and in doing so draws attention to both.
 You can read the makers’ marks in the mortar of the Victorian brickwork or the laser-routed ply of the new.
 It’s a house that celebrates patina, cracks, the mundane extension it once wore and the bold new materials and spaces that define its current incarnation.
+[Edit 09.11.17 and, in a more subtle sense, the wonderful work done on Etch House, by Fraher Architects]

 If I may, I’d invite you at this point to think about the possessions in your life.
 A notebook you might use, a leather chair.
 A favourite pair of jeans, even the scuffed and aged treads on your stairs, a jewellery box, garden tools or a suitcase battered from a hundred baggage carousels.
 Items like these appreciate in value as they age.
 Maybe not monetarily (though this is certainly true in some cases) but certainly in what they mean to us.
 Even functionally, we like things that have broken-in in some sense, that have a well worn but reliable behaviour.
 Contrast this with the technology in your life.
 From the unboxing onward our digital products are perceived on a downwards trajectory.
 A dented corner, a cracked screen, these are items that deteriorate, not patinate.
 Even when their functionality is, like the well-worn chair, intact, we care so little for them that we’ll seal them in cellophane and ship them off for a paltry cashback or simply dump them unceremoniously.
 Truthfully these are places and products within which we will have spent considerable time and invested equal parts emotion.
 It might be the phone you made a life changing call on, a camera you took a defining photograph with, a piece of software on which you designed or listened to something personal or profound.
 In both a literal and figurative sense, digital does have memory – arguably more so than those battered jeans.
 I fully appreciate I paint with broad strokes here: a pair of marathon-worn shoes are sentimental to one, a scrap-heap invitation to buy new ones to another, but if you accept the general premise that we have a distorted value of history in digital then we might move to consider our online experiences.